diafygi/acme-nosudo/README.md

 #Let's Encrypt Without Sudo

-**WARNING: THE LET'S ENCRYPT CERTIFICATE AUTHORITY IS ONLY IN BETA!**

 The [Let's Encrypt](https://letsencrypt.org/) initiative is a fantastic program that offers **free** https certificates!
 However, the one catch is that you need to use their command program to get a free certificate.
 The default instructions